The following sample assumes a fellow without prior research experience who will complete clinical training over three years.

 - Submit initial proposal for a Career Development Award

-- Continue to generate data for publications and focused on Aims in grant proposals that fellows submit.
+- Continue to generate data for publications and focused on Aims in grant proposals.

 - Submit publication if not done or complete additional papers as appropriate